larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 2. In the dropdown, choose **Proton GE**.
 3. Click OK and restart Steam.

-ProtonGE is a good default for a lot of games, works just as well as regular Proton for most games and for other games include propietary codecs and such that Valve cannot package themselves, this helps with video files and music with odd formats.
+ProtonGE is a good default for a lot of games IMO, works just as well as regular Proton for most games and **BETTER** for other games that include propietary codecs and such that Valve cannot package themselves.
+This helps with games that rely on video files and music with odd/outdated formats.